Imran Khan says Pak prosecutor admitted mistrial in Toshakhana case - ExBulletin

 (November 15, 2024)

-After keeping my wife and I in prison for a year, the Attorney General admitted in the High Court that a mistrial in the ToshaKhana (Gift Repository) case had been declared, and that the demands of justice…
+After keeping my wife and I in prison for a year, the Attorney General admitted in the High Court that the ToshaKhana (Gift Repository) case had a mistrial and that the demands of justice

 |